pagermon/pagermon/server/plugins/README.md

+- All plugins that require per-alias configuration settings should have a boolean variable named 'enable' to allow setting/unsetting on individual aliases

 {
     "name": "Template", // must map to file name "description": "Example plugin for developers", // shown in UI when enabling/disabling